 Ability to work independently and to work collaboratively in a group situation;

 Ability to improvise a short dance sequence in response to a variety of stimuli as an individual; and

 Ability to improvise a short dance sequence in response to a variety of stimuli as a group member

 The entire Dance Audition will last for 1 hour and 45 minutes in total.

-Clothing Students must wear comfortable dancewear, such as a plain-fitted leotard.
+Clothing Students are required to wear comfortable appropriate dancewear, including a plain-fitted leotard and dance stockings.
+Students may wear tights or bike pants over their leotard for the audition.
 Hair should be pulled back and performance make-up should not be used.
 They should be prepared to work in bare feet.
 All auditions will occur on tarkett floors.
 Students should not audition in school uniform and should not wear jewellery during the audition.